Ziheng-Liang/wechat_web_scraper/README.md

 - The other one is to simple inspect the difference url being used when scrolling happens, find the pattern.
 But in the wechat website exmple, this trick doesn't work.

 After scraping all required static html content as string, we can do regex `findall` to find all matching urls from those three panels.
 Then save it to csv file.
-Then hand it to next step of fetching, note that the urls here still contains symbols like "&amp;", need to remove them before calling.
+Then hand it to next step of fetching.

 ### content engine